DevoInc/genesys-tokens/tokens/README.md

 Tokens' definition and generation tools.

 This project provides the tools to generate *Devo*'s brand design tokens and its customizations.
 It includes the agnostic source for the generation of the tokens, as described in *Genesys Design System*.
 It uses [style-dictionary](https://amzn.github.io/style-dictionary/) under the hood.
+The generated tokens are W3CDTCG-compliant©™.
+See [W3C Design Tokens Format Module](https://tr.designtokens.org/format/) for more information.

 ## Tokens generation tools